johnjones4/Dickinson-Talks-2019/math-cs-chat.md

 # Where Was I?

-* While I was happy at Adfero, this even shook me, and I wanted to be a part of the solution
+* While I was happy at Adfero, this event shook me, and I wanted to be a part of the solution
-* But before I could explore that, a recruiter for The Case Foundation came along
+* But before I could explore that further, a recruiter for The Case Foundation came along

 ---